 In addition to contributing to collections of essays in early modern studies and publishing a variety of encyclopedia entries, I am the author of five books: four on intellectual history and literature, Mapping Mortality (Univ of Mass Press, 1995), Death and Drama (Oxford Univ Press, 2002), Chiastic Designs (Ashgate, 2009), and Early Modern Poetics in Melville and Poe: Memory, Melancholy, and the Emblematic Tradition (Ashgate, 2012) which was named a YANKEE BOOK PEDDLER LITERARY ESSENTIALS TITLE FOR 2013; as well as a book on teaching and learning, Education & Anarchy (Univ Press of America, 2001).
-Most recently, along with co-editors Rory Loughnane and Grant Williams, I have a contract with Cambridge University Press to bring out a properly edited and fully annotated Anthology of Images and Texts, an Archival Companion, on the Renaissance Memory Arts (forthcoming 2015).
+Most recently, along with co-editors Rory Loughnane and Grant Williams, I have a contract with Cambridge University Press to publish The Memory Arts in Reniassance England: A Critical Anthology of Images and Texts (forthcoming 2015).
 For my current projects, please go to Books in Progress.
 My reviews of books appear with some regularity in journals such as Seventeenth-Century News, Renaissance Quarterly, The Sewanee Review, and Carmina Philosophiae: Journal of The International Boethius Society.

 I carried out several years of intensive dissertation research primarily at the Warburg Institute in London (supervised by Charles Schmitt and J. B. Trapp) and at the Huntington Library in San Marino, California (where I was thoroughly if informally tutored by John Steadman and Fredson Bowers).
 In 1987 I earned my Ph.D. from the University of California at Berkeley with a dissertation (directed by Jonas Barish) on "literary and mystical design" in seventeenth-century prose.
 I went on to teach Great Books, English literature, and graduate seminars in early modern intellectual history at Vanderbilt University, where I won the Ernest A. Jones Award for excellence in undergraduate advising and, in 1995, coordinated the agenda for the Early Modern Studies Group at the Robert Penn Warren Center for the Humanities (Visual Representation and Material Culture).